Clay County, Tennessee

 Our Experienced Team Can Help You

 If someone else causes an injury accident, you are generally entitled to compensation for your pain and suffering, medical bills, lost wages, etc. In order to obtain this compensation, a claim must be made with the other driver's insurance carrier.
-If the other driver does not have adequate insurance to cover your losses, then it may also be appropriate for you to file a claim with your own insurance company for underinsured motorist benefits.
+If the other driver does not have insurance or does not have adequate insurance to cover your losses, then it may also be appropriate for you to file a claim with your own insurance company for underinsured or uninsured motorist benefits.
 Whether you can file an underinsured motorist claim will require a careful review of the language in your insurance policy.
 If the driver was working at the time of the wreck, a claim may be possible against his employer and/or his employer's insurance carrier.
 It may also be possible to file a product liability claim against the manufacturer of your car if, for instance, the airbags in your vehicle failed to deploy as designed.
 Or, if the other driver had been drinking at a bar or restaurant, it may be possible to bring a liquor liability claim.

 Our experienced team can investigate each potential source of recovery and help you through the process.
 Because after an accident, you need to focus on recovering from your injuries and putting your life back together instead of dealing with the insurance company.